1. What is the purpose of an Exit Interview for an employee leaving UC?

 14. If the FTE is reduced, how will an employee's Spouse and/or Dependent Life Insurance be impacted?

-The employee's spouse and/or dependent child life will be impacted if the spouse or child life insurance is equal to or greater than the employee's new, reduced annual salary.
+The employee's Spouse and/or Dependent Child Life Insurance will be impacted if the Life Insurance amount is equal to or greater than the employee's new, reduced annual salary.
 In this case, these coverages will be reduced or unavailable.

 15. If the FTE is reduced, how will an employee's Retirement Plan contributions be impacted?